a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

 ### API Namespaces

 In the same way that we can organize our Flask project with **blueprints**, we can organize our Flask-RESTPlus API with **namespace** objects.
-Our API will contain two namespaces: `auth_ns` and `widget_ns`, which correspond to the `app.api.auth` and `app.api.widget` packages, respectively.
+Our API will contain two namespaces: `auth_ns` and `widget_ns`, which correspond to the `app.api.auth` and `app.api.widgets` packages, respectively.
 For now, we will focus on `auth_ns`, since this is the namespace that handles authentication requests.

 Currently, the `app/api/auth` folder only contains the `__init__.py` file.
 We need to create 3 new files in the `auth` folder: `business.py`, `dto.py` and `endpoints.py`.
 Run the command below from the project root folder to create the files (or create them yourself however you wish):